Midwexican

 • Apple cider vinegar - you can use regular vinegar or red wine vinegar if you'd prefer.
 The addition of vinegar is more about its tenderizing qualities, not flavor.

 • Beer - Use beef stock or a soda like Coke or Dr. Pepper instead.
-Just make sure whatever liquid you choose is complimentary to the beef.
+Just make sure whatever liquid you choose is complementary to the beef.

 • Flavor God Everything Seasoning Mix